lapd-golang/rtc-ssh/README.md

 Rtc-SSH enables connection with SSH  Raspberry PI, BeagleBone and other devices, from the browser using WebRTC.
 Solves the problem of the lack of public IP address, proxy server, servers behind NAT etc. You can connect to an SSH session: https://www.sqs.io

 ### Install
-Download a binary from the releases page: https://github.com/mxseba/rtc-ssh/releases
+Download a binary from the releases page: https://github.com/mxseba/rtc-ssh/releases<br />

-#### or get source
+or get source using the Go compilator:
+### Usage
 ```
 $ go get -u github.com/mxseba/rtc-ssh
 $ cd $GOPATH/bin